Limitless-VIP/Limitless/README.md

 The future of Limitless VIP is also helping to make Breast Cancer a thing of the past buy running a masternode dedicated to funding cancer charities.
-Limitless VIP will provide a hose of services for short term investment however the min use case of Limitless VIP is to be the exclusive currency for Limitless Island, a vision that the Team are working towards.
+Limitless VIP will provide a host of services to fund short term investment, however, the main use case of Limitless VIP is to be the exclusive currency for Limitless Island, a vision that the Team are working towards.
 The Limitless technology enables instant payments to anyone, Bitcoin led the way with this technology and was first released in November 2008, a paper was posted on the